-This software is designed for those who don’t need the complexity of some of the other packages discussed here but need a toolset that is simple and approachable.
+This software is designed for those who don’t need the complexity of some of the other packages discussed here but need a simple and approachable toolset.
 CCExtractor is a portable, simple tool that supports a wide range of formats.

 - So, you wouldn’t have to worry about compromising your software for editing subtitles.

 - It currently includes most HDTV captures, DVR-MS, Replay TV files, and more.